mannansiddiqui/Deploy-a-React-app-on-an-EC2-instance-via-a-Jenkins-pipeline/README.md

-# Create a CI/CD flow to deploy the React App via Jenkins
+# Deploy a React app on an EC2 instance via a Jenkins pipeline

 #### Description:

-- Launch 2 EC2 server, 1st for Jenkins and 2nd for App deployment.
+• Launch two EC2 instances: One for Jenkins and the other for App deployment.
-- On 1st server install and configure Jenkins
+• Install and configure Jenkins on the first server.
-- On 2nd server, install the dependencies to run the react app.
+• On the second server, install the necessary dependencies to run the React app.
-- Create a react project.
+• Create a React project on the second server.
-- Upload this react project in GitHub.
+• Push the React project to GitHub.
-- Make a CI/CD flow to deploy the code via Jenkins.
+• Set up a CI/CD flow to deploy the code via Jenkins.

-#### Step-1: Launch 2 EC2 server, 1st for Jenkins and 2nd for App deployment
+#### Step-1: Launch two EC2 instances: One for Jenkins and the other for App deployment.

 Firstly, log in to the AWS management console.